d0tTino/Culture/docs/runbook.md

 export LLM_API_BASE="$VLLM_API_BASE"  # overrides Ollama when set
 ```

-Run `scripts/benchmark_llm.py` to sanity-check the server before launching a simulation.
+Run `scripts/benchmark_llm.py` after the server starts to sanity-check the endpoint.

 When `VLLM_API_BASE` (or `LLM_API_BASE` pointing to the same URL) is configured, the application prefers the vLLM endpoint over Ollama.
 Unset this variable to switch back to Ollama.